Course Descriptions

 1.0 credit, runs every semester, regularly taught by Dr. Greg Hoplamazian and Dr. Jonathan Lillie

-Capstone Courses (6 credits)
+Capstone Course (6 credits)

 ME 796.W01: Emerging Media Capstone Project I